Snapchat/djinni/README.md

 ### Building and running the test suite

-`bazel test //test-suite:all` builds and then runs all tests.

-Or `bazel test //test-suite:djinni-objc-tests` and `bazel test
+Use `bazel test //test-suite:djinni-objc-tests //test-suite:djinni-java-tests`
-//test-suite:djinni-java-tests` to run Objective-C and Java tests separately.
+to build and run Objective-C and Java tests.

 ### Building and running the mobile example apps